| | How to set up an employee and company-paid insurance benefit? |

 - Un-check Use Defaults next to the benefit name and click in the Formula Field.

-- Click on the down arrow and change the Formula to Medical2 Company.
+- Click the down arrow and change the Formula to Medical2 Company.

 - Click Save.

-- Repeat the steps for each amount that is different, changing the Formula ID and Name to a unique name each time (For Example, Medic3, Medic4, Medical3 Company, Medical4 Company, etc).
+- Repeat the steps for each amount that’s different, changing the Formula ID and Name to a unique name each time (For Example, Medic3, Medic4, Medical3 Company, Medical4 Company, etc.).

 - Select Taxes on the left side.